Handmade Essential Oil Soap for Christmas #1: Frankincense & Myrrh

 Where Do I Get My Butters, Oils, and Essential Oils (for Soap making)?

 I have found that Costco has the best prices on Organic Olive Oil.
-I buy that there.
-Once in awhile, I'll buy Coconut oil there for making soap too, but I have found the best place to buy oils, butter, and essential oils (for soap making and room sprays) is Starwest Botanicals or Bulk Apothecary.
+Once in awhile, I'll buy Coconut oil there for making soap too, but I have found the best place to buy oils, butter, and essential oils (for soap making and room sprays) is online at Amazon, Starwest Botanicals or Bulk Apothecary.
 They have a huge selection of every thing you need.
 I believe the essential oils at Starwest are of better quality overall than Bulk Apothecary, but either are fine for making soap.

 How to Make Hot Process Frankincense & Myrrh Soap